- The Wonders of Flying

 - Contour feathers – give the bird’s body its shape.
 They have hook type endings that catch the neighboring row of feathers, thus creating a wide solid surface when needed in flight.
 Functionally there are ‘oar-like’ feathers (remiges) of the wings and steering feathers of the tail (rectrices) which, together, regulate flight.

-Bird’s feathers suffer from wear and tear.
+A bird’s feathers suffer from wear and tear.
 They are essential for their ability to fly and birds therefore very meticulously take care of them.
 They dedicate a great deal of time to cleaning and coating them with a material that is produced by an oil gland that is found beside their tail.

 Types of Bird Flight